 South Africa – uKhahlamba Drakensberg Park

-We exit Lesotho and travel through the sandstone cliffs of Golden Gate, our destination is the mountains of the Drakensberg.
+We exit Lesotho and travel through the sandstone cliffs of Golden Gate.
+Our destination is the mountains of the Drakensberg.
 Running the length of the Kwazulu-Natal province, the Ukuhlamba Drakensberg Park is a UNESCO recognised world heritage site.
-Whether you go by the Zulu name uKhahlamba, meaning ‘barrier of spears’, or the Afrikaans name Drakensberge, meaning ‘dragon mountains’, these towering mountains are hikers paradise and worthy of exploration.
+Whether you go by the Zulu name uKhahlamba, meaning ‘barrier of spears’, or the Afrikaans name Drakensberge, meaning ‘dragon mountains’, these towering mountains are a hiker’s paradise and worthy of exploration.

 UKhahlamba Drakensberg Park

-We set out this morning for a lengthy hike, along our way we will have the opportunity to view examples of San rock art with a local guide.
+We set out this morning for a lengthy hike.
+Along our way we will have the opportunity to view examples of San rock art with a local guide at Battle Cave.
 While we encourage everyone to make the most of the day in mountains, we may offer separate options depending on the activity level of the group.
 With a number of trails available we can ensure that we cater to every need, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.